ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 ## Comparing Many Ratios

 So far we've focused on comparing $2$ ratios against each other.
 Individually, those ratios might comprise many observations, the number of systems producing these observations is limited.
-In many cases, however, we have access to many different ratios, each which communicates something distinct about our model's behaviour.
+In many cases, however, we have access to many different ratios, each which communicates something distinct about our model's behavior.

-Statistically speaking, having acess to many smaller ratios can benefit the power of the analysis on the aggregated ratios.
+Statistically speaking, having access to many smaller ratios can benefit the power of the analysis on the aggregated ratios.

 ### Frequentist Meta-Analysis